ickshonpe/bevy_heterogeneous_texture_atlas_loader/README.md

 Suports Bevy 0.6
 #
 ## Basic usage
-1. Add the `TextureAtlasManifestLoaderPlugin` to your bevy app.
+1. Add the `TextureAtlasManifestLoaderPlugin` to your Bevy App.

 2. Load the texture atlas manifest using the asset server: